fmstacco/healthylife-organicshop/README.md

 [Denis Ivy](https://www.youtube.com/watch?v=_ELCMngbM0E&list=PL-51WBLyFTg0omnamUjL1TCVov7yDTRng) - tutorial on Django Ecommerce Website

 ### Content
-[Green Earth Organics](https://www.greenearthorganics.ie/) - the description of the products was taken from this ecommerce Green Earth Organics, which was also an inpiration for this project.
+[Green Earth Organics](https://www.greenearthorganics.ie/) - the description of the products was taken from this ecommerce Green Earth Organics, which was also an inspiration for this project.
 [Evergreen](https://evergreen.ie/blogs) - I got the content for the blog posts.

 ### Media
-* [Canva](https://canva.com/) - I got the image for hero home page under the Pro subscription.
+* [Canva](https://canva.com/) - I got the image for the hero homepage under the Pro subscription.
 * [The Organic Shop](https://theorganicshop.ie/) - I got all the images for the products from The Organic Shop, which was also an inspiration for this project.

 # Acknowledgements